 While strawberry growing takes a little more planning and work than, say, cultivating lettuce or beans in the vegetable garden, the rewards are well worth the extra effort.
+And by adding wild strawberries and day-neutral varieties to your berry patch as well as the traditional June bearers, you can enjoy fresh berries all summer long.

-Fun Facts
+Strawberry Facts

-• Strawberries are not actually berries from a botanical standpoint.
+- Strawberries are not actually berries from a botanical standpoint.
 They are aggregate fruits, comprised of an enlarged flower stem, called a receptacle, on which are embedded approximately 200 achenes or dried fruits, each containing a single seed.

-Varieties
+Choosing Varieties

-June-bearing or short day strawberries are the classic varieties.
-And true to their name, they usually begin producing fruits sometime in early summer in most parts of the country, with the harvest continuing for four or five weeks, depending on whether the particular variety is an early, mid-season, or late bearer.
+June-bearing or short-day strawberries are the classic varieties.
+True to their name, they usually begin producing fruits sometime in early summer in most parts of the country, with the harvest continuing for four or five weeks, depending on whether the particular variety is an early, mid-season, or late bearer.
 Although June-bearers fruit in the long days of early summer, the environmental signal that governs this timing actually occurs much earlier, in the short days (and long nights) of the previous fall.
 The plants receive the signal to form flower buds as days shorten in late September through early November.
 It's actually the length of the night that the plant responds to, rather than the length of daylight.
 These buds stay dormant through the winter, and when the weather warms again in spring, the plants begin to flower and later, fruit.
 Depending on the variety, June bearers are suitable for growing in hardiness zones 4-10.

-Day-neutral strawberries are a more recent development, and as their name suggests, they initiate flower buds regardless of daylength, which enables them to fruit more or less continuously from early summer to fall, generally with three peaks of production over the course of the season.
+Day-neutral strawberries are a more recent development, and as their name suggests, they initiate flower buds regardless of day length, which enables them to fruit more or less continuously from early summer to fall, generally with three peaks of production over the course of the season.
 Their early summer berry production is not as great as that of the June bearers and the individual berries are generally not as large, but their sustained fruit production makes them a great choice for many home or school gardens.
 Day-neutral varieties are best suited to areas with relatively moderate summer temperatures, generally hardiness zone 6 or colder.

 Everbearing strawberry varieties set a relatively large crop of berries in early summer and another smaller crop in the fall (they are not really everbearing, in spite of their name.)
 Their popularity has declined with the development of day-neutral varieties, which generally offer better fruit quality and yield.
 But you may still occasionally see some everbearers offered for sale.

-Within each of these categories there are many different varieties or cultivars that are adapted to the different climate conditions found around the country.
+Within each of these categories, there are many different varieties or cultivars that are adapted to the different climate conditions found around the country.
 Your local State Extension Service is a good resource to help you determine which specific varieties will do best in your location.

-There are a number of strawberry varieties that show resistance or tolerance to diseases such as red stele, verticillium wilt, anthracnose, leaf spot and leaf scorch.
-If these diseases are a problem in your area, check catalog descriptions or on-line resources to help you select appropriate disease-resistant varieties.
+There are a number of strawberry varieties that show resistance or tolerance to diseases such as red stele, verticillium wilt, anthracnose, leaf spot, and leaf scorch.
+If these diseases are a problem in your area, check catalog descriptions or online resources to help you select appropriate disease-resistant varieties.

-Site
+Selecting a Site

 Choose a site in full sun, with well-drained soil rich in organic matter and good air drainage to reduce the likelihood of frost damage.
 Cold air runs downhill, so planting on a gentle slope is a good idea, where possible.
 Strawberries do best when they are not in competition with weeds.
 If you are making a berry bed in an area that has not been cultivated before, remove any sod, adjust the pH to between 6.0 and 6.5, if needed, work in some compost, and plant a summer cover crop like buckwheat to choke out weeds.
 You'll be all set next spring to get your plants in the ground in early spring.